ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.rst

 2: Create a Slack Workspace
 ---------------------------

-For testing, it’s useful to have your own Slack workspace set up.
+For testing, it's useful to have your own Slack workspace set up.
 If you do not already have one, go `here <https://slack.com/create>`__ to create one, and follow the steps to set it up.